Check Out These 11 Creative Women’s Retreat Ideas

 9. Get a sailing certification

 Learn to sail by taking the weeklong Live Aboard Cruising Course offered by Offshore Sailing in Florida.
-They offer women-only sailing courses that will be sure to inspire your team, providing life skills you may never have imagined obtaining.
+In fact, they offer women-only sailing courses that will be sure to inspire your team, providing life skills you may never have imagined obtaining.
 Try it as a standalone activity or in combination with other creative women’s retreat ideas.

 10. Study “Nonviolent Communication”